rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

   auth.createUserWithEmailAndPassword(email, password);
 {{< /highlight >}}

-Second, the sign in function which takes an email and password as well and uses again an official firebase endpoint to sign in a user.
-Note at this point that these endpoints are called asynchronously.
-They need to be resolved later on.
-In addition, there needs to be error handlign for it.
-For instance, it is not possible to sign in a user which is not signed up yet.
-The firebase API would return an error.
-You will implement in a later part of this tutorial.
+Second, the sign in function which takes a email and password as well.
+It uses again a firebase endpoint to sign in a user.

 {{< highlight javascript "hl_lines=7 8 9" >}}
 import { auth } from './firebase';